SELECT, TABLE, WITH — retrieve rows from a table or view

 twentieth rows, but tenth through twentieth in what ordering?
 You

-don't know what ordering unless you specify ORDER BY
+don't know what ordering unless you specify ORDER BY.

-The query planner takes LIMIT
+The query planner takes LIMIT into account when

 generating a query plan, so you are very likely to get different